dodiyaindrajit/Flutter-PlantApp/README.md

-# platapp_flutter
+# plant_flutter

-Platapp Is Made with ❤ in flutter at KarmaLn Techbology.
+Plantapp Is Made with ❤ in flutter at KarmaLn Techbology.

 ## Getting Started